 Staff Liaisons: Michelle Lee, Programs & Operations Director and Eliza Wetherill, Membership & Programs Manager

 Members at large: CJ Bienert, The Cheese Shop of Des Moines; Béné Coudé, Schuman Cheese; Sara Hill, Wisconsin Milk Marketing Board; Lance Lynn, ACS CCP, Scardello Artisan Cheese; Veronica Pedraza, ACS CCP; Jeremy Stephenson, Spring Brook Farm; Sue Miller, Birchrun Farms; Andy Hatch, Uplands Cheese.

 Regulatory & Academic Committee

 Staff Liaison: Sarah Spira, Content Manager

-Members at large: Brian Bailey, Cathy Gaffney, Michael Kalish, Emilio Mignucci, Michele Pfannenstiel, Vince Razionale, Kendall Russell, Marianne Smukowski, Ron Tanner, Daniel Utano, Bob Wills
+Members at large: Jill Allen, Brian Bailey, Amanda Bernhardt, Cathy Gaffney, Michael Kalish, Emilio Mignucci, Michele Pfannenstiel, Vince Razionale, Kendall Russell, Marianne Smukowski, Kathryn Spann, Ron Tanner, Daniel Utano, Bob Wills

 This committee keeps abreast of the growing body of scientific research and ongoing changes in regulations, works on building relationships with FDA and local regulators, and advises the ACS board and members on the latest research, best practices, food safety, regulatory issues, and scientific findings.
 This committee has just released the Second Edition of the ACS Best Practices Guide for Cheesemakers, and also develops and maintains relationships with related industry groups.